800-937-8398 Call us for a free quote Contact us

 Termite swarmers, or alates, are winged termites whose main role in life is reproduction.
 Emerging from tubes built by worker termites, these future termite kings and queens will swarm to find suitable locations for their new colonies.

 Termite swarmers are an unwelcome sight for any property owner.
 If you have seen what you believe to be a termite swarm in the vicinity of your property, we highly recommend bringing in a termite control professional.
-Contact Western Exterminator to schedule a termite inspection with a licensed termite Technician today.
+Contact Western Exterminator to schedule a termite inspection with pest control technician today.

 When do termites swarm?